openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Clients MUST validate any member of the attachments array that is an external attachment they wish to rely on in the following manner:

-1. Ensure that the object includes the required elements: `url`, `digest`.
+1. Ensure that the object includes the REQUIRED elements: `url`, `digest`.
 2. Ensure that at the time of the request the time is before the time represented by the `exp` element.
 3. Ensure that the URL defined in the `url` element uses the `https` scheme.
 4. Retrieve the attachment from the `url` element in the object.